First, let me state a fact; most household cleaning product contains toxic substances.

 Another risk factor would be kidney and liver damage .

-Products like bleach, chlorinated disinfectant cleaners, toilet bowl cleaners and mildew cleaners have chlorine inside it.
+Products like bleach, chlorinated disinfectant cleaners, toilet bowl cleaners, and mildew cleaners have chlorine inside it.

-Exposure may affect the nervous system; irritate the eyes, skin and lungs .
+Exposure may affect the nervous system; irritate the eyes, skin, and lungs .

 Sodium lauryl sulfate

-Negative effects include irritation to the skin because it strips away oils from the skin’s surface .
+Adverse effects include irritation to the skin because it strips away oils from the skin’s surface .

 Avoid Mixing Certain Ingredients

-Mixing such have varying consequences, for instance mixing bleach and ammonia will produce toxic gases that can knock you out literally.
+Mixing such have varying consequences.
+For instance, mixing bleach and ammonia will produce toxic gases that can knock you out literally.

 Dr. Mercola mentioned that people who’ve experimented with this combo have had to hang their heads out the window gasping for air.

 So this is serious stuff.
-Avoid experimenting with chemical based cleaners.
+Avoid experimenting with chemical-based cleaners.

-More than a fridge deodorizer, baking soda acts as a cleaner, water softener and scourer.
-It has a range of uses from produce cleaner to laundry detergent to bathroom scrub.
+More than a fridge deodorizer, baking soda acts as a cleaner, water softener, and scourer.
+It has a range of uses, from produce cleaner to laundry detergent to bathroom scrub.